 The UK is full of idyllic and picturesque locations to get married in.
-From quaint villages to vibrant cities, historical and contemporary spaces, plenty of choices abound as you plan your nuptials in these parts.
+And getting married here are definitely the things dreams are made of.
+From castles to country houses to boutique hotels, quaint villages to vibrant cities, historical and contemporary spaces, plenty of choices abound as you plan your nuptials in these parts.
+The good news is that you can have a legal wedding here in the UK if coming from abroad, however getting married in the UK requires you to satisfy some paperwork in order to make your wedding legal .

 However, before we get too carried away with dreams of grandeur, there are legal requirements to satisfy as you plan your UK destination wedding (that will make your wedding legal).
 It’s important to address these early on in your wedding planning so the rest of it can go a whole lot smoother for you.
 I have listed the key points below: